erooma/fullstack-nanodegree-vm/vagrant/puppies/readme.md

 ### Requirements

+The application is run from the file: runserver.py and uses localhost: 5000 on a virtual server.

 This application is coded in python and uses the frameworks Flask, http://flask.pocoo.org/, and the extensions FlaskWTF, https://flask-wtf.readthedocs.org/en/latest/, and WTForms,